 If you are operating home deliveries as a result of the pandemic or simply customer demand for online ordering then you need to be switched on to the economics of home delivery.
 As we keep on saying in this small part of the internet, optimized home delivery is not only good for your business and the environment but it is also a great customer experience.
 Getting the economics right ensures you can grow your business online, getting them wrong will result in your business failing.
 Simple mathematics.

 The main points you need to be thinking about when starting your home delivery service include:

-- Can I charge for home delivery?
+- Can you charge for home delivery?

-- Do I know what my per-delivery cost is?
+- Do you know your per-delivery cost?

 Can you charge for home delivery?